noahgibbs/rails_ruby_bench/README.md

     cd rails_ruby_bench
     ./in_each_ruby.rb "for i in {1..20}; do ./start.rb -i 3000 -w 100 -s 0; done"

 You'll need to find the public DNS name of the VM you created somehow.
 I normally use the EC2 dashboard.
 Similarly, you should use an SSH key name that exists in your AWS account.
 The parameters above are for an m4.2xlarge dedicated instance.
-That's expensive as AWS goes, but will also give you reproducible results that you can compare directly with mine.
+That's a bit expensive, but will also give you reproducible results that you can compare directly with mine.
 If you use a much smaller instance, you'll want to reduce the number of load-testing threads and Puma processes and threads.

 I normally copy the JSON files back to my own machine, something like: